commercetools/commercetools-postman-collection/README.md

 * No coding is required, and can be used as soon as you have created a Project.
 * Easily explore all the API endpoints and achieve a holistic view of how the platform and other services operate.

-[Get Started here](GettingStarted.md) with Composable Commerce Postman collections.
+[Get Started here](GettingStarted.md) with the Composable Commerce Postman collections.

 ## Further documentation